 China forbids mining

-This fierce persecution of cryptocurrency activities in China is not something new for miners in that country.
-For several months now, they have had to emigrate because of the ban on their activities in several provinces.
+This fierce persecution of cryptocurrency activities in China is not new for miners in that country.
+They have had to emigrate for several months because of the ban on their activities in several provinces.

 However, with these new guidelines from the Central Bank and the Government, leading global companies such as Sparkpool, the world’s largest Ethereum mining pool, have limited their operations.